The 5 Best Museums in Cusco

 Contemporary Art Museum

 It is located within the Palacio Municipal del Cusco, which was built in 1972.
-This museum was founded thanks to the donation of art pieces with the mission to provide a platform to explore the local and foreign artistic expression.
+This museum was founded thanks to the donation of art pieces with the mission to provide a platform to explore local and foreign artistic expression.

 Nowadays, it has over 280 pieces and counts with 3 exhibition rooms.
 One of the most significant artworks in this facility is the famous oil painting of Remigia Mendoza: Río Vilcanota (1897).
 The museum looks to showcase the current artistic expression of the region, along with some of the most important contemporary art pieces of the region.